PieLabs/pie-docs/using/defining-questions.md

     picture-one.png
 ```

 > For development purposes, a `depencencies.json` file may be also be added to the directory.
-This is described below.
+This is described at the end of this page.

 ### Config JSON